apache/seatunnel/docs/en/connector-v2/source/Redis.md

 #### fields [config]

-the schema fields of upstream data
+the schema fields of redis data

 ### common options